HanayaOkuda/MyPage/CV.md

 # Curriculum Vitae
-PDF version will be available in the near future.

 ***
 ## *Education*
 2020.04 - present: Ph.D. student, University of Tokyo, Tokyo, Japan (Department of Ocean Floor Geoscience, Atmosphere and Ocean Research Institute)